andmos/bats-examples/README.md

     local EXPECTED_PERSON="Luke Skywalker"
     local ACTUAL_PERSON
     #Act
-    ACTUAL_PERSON="$(curl -s https://swapi.dev/api/people/1/ |jq '.name' --raw-output)" # Here we do our call to the Star Wars API with Curl and parse the JSON with jq
+    ACTUAL_PERSON="$(curl -s https://swapi.dev/api/people/1/ |jq '.name' --raw-output)" # Here we do our call to the Star Wars API with curl and parse the JSON with jq
     # Assert
     [ "${ACTUAL_PERSON}" == "${EXPECTED_PERSON}" ] # The assert is a normal Bash test, where we check the actual person against what we expect.
 }